odoo/owl/README.md

 ## Demo page

-There are three commands that can be used to play with the demo application:
+There are three main commands that can be used to play with the demo application:

 ```
 npm run demo:build
+npm run demo:serve
 npm run demo:watch
-npm run demo:serve
 ```

-- *build* prepare a folder with all the static files compiled.
+- *demo:build* prepare a folder with all the static files compiled.
 It is located in dist/demo
-- *watch* recompile the typescript files as soon as they are changed
-- *serve* starts a live-server pointing to the dist/demo (which will reload the page whenever the files are changed)
+- *demo:serve* simply starts a live-server pointing to the dist/demo (which will also reload the page whenever the static files are changed)
+- *demo:dev* is a single command useful for developping: it will watch the source files, recompile them as needed, starts a live-server.

 ## Notes